 Dolphins can be seen almost everywhere in the world but few places can come close to the Egyptian Red Sea.
 Encounters are relatively common in many areas and some reefs have been named after these animals.
 But coming back onboard after swimming with dolphins and not have a good photo to share with your friends can be frustrating.

 Here are my tips to get those wow shots on your next dolphin encounter.

 Dolphins are big animals, and as it is the case with any other large subject, a wide angle lens is essential.
-On my last Red Sea trip, I had my macro lens when a dolphin showed up and swam around us for 10 minutes, my only option was to put my camera down and enjoy the experience.
+On my last Red Sea trip, I had my macro lens when a dolphin showed up and swam around us for 10 minutes.
+My only option was to put my camera down and enjoy the experience.

-The wide angle lens will allow you to fill the frame with your subject and get close to the action and keep the image sharp and contrasted.
+The wide angle lens will allow you to fill the frame with your subject and get close to the action to keep the image sharp and contrasted.
 Remember that the further away you are from your subject the poorer the image quality will be.

 Speed is king

 Have you ever tried to keep up with a dolphin? if so you know very well that it is a waste of effort.
 They are incredibly quick and agile.